spcourse/acquisition/minai/10 transforming/contents.md

 # Transforming

-We're on our way to answer the question:
+We're on our way to answer the questions:

-What year had the best average IMDB rating for it's top 5 movies?
+- *Which actors were the most influential?*
+- *Which languages were the most influential?*

 For most years the current data contains many more movies than just the top 5.
 So we should first do a transformation.